 Psilocybin, the active ingredient in “magic mushrooms,” has been gaining attention in recent years for its potential therapeutic benefits in treating a variety of mental health conditions.
 However, as with any substance, it is possible for individuals to develop an addiction to psilocybin.

 This article will explore the various rehab services available for individuals seeking treatment for psilocybin addiction, including behavioral therapy, support groups, and medication-assisted treatment.
-It’s important to note that while psilocybin is not considered physically addictive, it can create psychological dependence.
+Get in touch with the team at Lantana Recovery to get help with psilocybin addiction.
+And it’s also worth noting that while psilocybin is not considered physically addictive, it can create psychological dependence.

 Psilocybin is a naturally occurring psychedelic compound found in certain species of mushrooms.
 It is the main psychoactive ingredient responsible for the “magic” in “magic mushrooms.”